nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 using Postgres.
 After experimenting with different approaches, this version implements the complex DCB query logic in the database with the Postgres ``tsvector`` and ``tsquery`` types.
 The type and tags of a DCB event are prefixed and concatenated into a ``tsvector`` string.
-A set of DCB query items is similarly compounded into a logical ``tsquery`` that expressed the DCB query logic.
+A set of DCB query items is similarly compounded into a logical ``tsquery`` that expresses the DCB query logic.
 Database functions for appending and selecting events are defined, and a custom composite type is defined for efficiently sending an array of DCB events to the database.
 In this way, both the read and the append operations of this DCB event store can be executed as fast as possible with a single database round-trip.